EMD SD30C-ECO

 The EMD SD30C-ECO is a 3000 hp C-C diesel-electric locomotive built by EMD.
 Although similar to the EMD SD32ECO, the SD30C-ECO follows the Canadian Pacific Railway's request for crashworthiness and EPA emission standards with the "C" in the designation denoting crashworthiness of the cab, frame, and fuel tank.
-CP requested relaxed emission standards (Tier 0+ instead of Tier 2) to cut costs.
+CP Rail requested relaxed emission standards (Tier 0+ instead of Tier 2) to cut costs.

-Cores for the locomotives come from CPs fleet of EMD SD40-2s.
+Cores for the locomotives come from CP's fleet of EMD SD40-2s.
 The frames, trucks, and internal components are reused while a new (standard) cab, designed and constructed by EMD, and a fuel tank is built new for each unit.
 With the increased emissions requirements, the locomotives feature flared radiators similar to those on the EMD SD45 to house additional cooling equipment.
 The locomotives have a snoot nose to house additional electronics, and all lighting with the exception of the headlights and ditch lights are LED.

 Owners

 A total of 50 SD30C-ECOs have been built for Canadian Pacific in 2 orders.
 The first order was for 20 locomotives numbered 5000-5019 and the second order was for an additional 30 locomotives numbered 5020-5049.

+A similar rebuild, classed as SD40E3 was carried out by CSX in early 2017.
+13 units were produced, numbered 1700-1712.